truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 | The **system administrator** can determine what *commands* are **allowed** on the computer network. | The **legislators** determine what *actions* are **legal** within the borders of their country. |

 Only things that can break the law are truly P2P, ie truly 100% decentralized.
 Compliance with the law is the acknowledgment of a "privileged non-peer".
-If the process is subordinate to the law, it is "owned" by the law exclusively, undermining the benevolent force of competition.
+If the process is subordinate to the law, it is "owned" by the law exclusively, undermining the benevolent force of competition ([for better or for worse](https://en.wikipedia.org/wiki/Monopoly_on_violence)).

 You can spin it however you like ("the first software application to self-maintain [its subordinate OSI layers](http://www.truthcoin.info//images/osi.png)"), but it is what it is: above the law.